 While I love serving this recipe with pasta and my turkey meatballs, it’s also great to have a jar on hand in the fridge and serve it with sandwiches or as a dip with your favorite veggies.

+COOK PASTA.
 Bring a large pot of salted water to a boil and cook pasta according to package instructions.
-Be sure to save 1/2 cup of the pasta water for the sauce which will help thin it out a bit but also make it creamy thanks to the starches that are present from the pasta.
-If you forget this step, no worries, regular water will do the trick.
+Be sure to save 2/3 cup of the pasta water for the sauce.

 I like to double the pesto recipe and keep a jar of it in the fridge to use on sandwiches, as a dip for veggies or on crackers throughout the week!